celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Epoch Rewards

-Funds disbursed by the protocol at the end of every epoch as incentives for validators, validator groups, holders of [Locked Gold](#locked-gold) that voted for validator groups that elected one or more validators, the Reserve, the Community Fund, and the Carbon Offsetting Fund.
+Funds disbursed by the protocol at the end of every epoch as incentives for validators, validator groups, holders of [Locked CELO](#locked-gold) that voted for validator groups that elected one or more validators, the Reserve, the Community Fund, and the Carbon Offsetting Fund.

 ## ERC-20